-robust Industry firmly believes that а telecommunications infrastructure with higher speeds is need of the hour for country's economic progress.
-Hence, establishing a strong wireless technology ecosystem will become the enabler to government's vision of Digital India and Smart Cities.
-The Digital India vision envisages transforming India into a knowledge economy, which requires new infrastructure development to enable pan-India connectivity connecting rural citizens to bridge the digital gap between cities and villages through fiber optics network, which plays a critical role in realizing the dream of Digital India.
+Industry firmly believes that robust а telecommunications infrastructure with higher speeds is need of the hour for country's economic progress.
+Hence, establishing a strong wireless technology ecosystem will become the basic need and enabler to government's vision of Digital India.
+Transforming India into a knowledge economy requires new infrastructure development to enable pan-India connectivity connecting rural citizens to bridge the digital gap between cities and villages through fiber optics network, which plays a critical role in realizing the dream of Digital India.
 Carriers will continue to focus on providing data and voice services that are high quality, reliable, and affordable to drive the industry pace and growth.
 Mobility is already seeing upswing with large scale 4G LTE adoption and with 5G round the corner assures greater opportunities.
-This will create more and more localized /Edge based Content delivery networks to support faster response, reduce on latency, guick access to data due with localized cache.
+This will create more and more localized /Edge based Content delivery networks to support faster response, reduce on latency, quick access to data due with localized cache.